RobertDober/Forwarder19/README.md

 ### Custom And Chained Targets

+So far the `to:` keyword was followed by a symbol or string denoting a _symbolic receiver_, that is an instance_variable or method with the denoted name.
+Custom and Chain Targets are implementing a different story.

 #### Custom Targets

-allow the user to define a target that cannot be expressed as an instance variable or the result of a method invocation on the receiving instance.
+Allow the user to define a target that cannot be expressed as a _symbolic receiver_.

 Custom targets are expressed by the means of the `to_object:` keyword parameter.